Home

 Early Life

-Thomas Ross was born in 1909 at McClips, Washington.
+Thomas Ross was born in 1909 in McClips, Washington.
 He was a student at the University of Washington.
 Ross was highly interested in robotics engineering.
 He got his original inspiration from the works of Clark Leonard Hull (1884-1952), an influential American psychologist.
-Clark studied logic and engineering and sought to explain learning and motivation by scientific laws of behaviour, and his followers Nicolas Rashevsky (1899-1972), Robert G. Krueger and H. D. Bernstein.
+Clark studied logic and engineering and sought to explain learning and motivation by scientific laws of behavior, and his followers Nicolas Rashevsky (1899-1972), Robert G. Krueger, and H. D. Bernstein.

 Quick Facts